sanjayrao77/psqfsnbdserver/README.md

 client can access the (synthetic) squashfs filesystem with a linux kernel, or from user-space with other tools.

-psqfs-nbd-sever has similar functionality to read-only-NFS but there are some drastic differences in implementation which make it better-suited for some applications.
+psqfs-nbd-server has similar functionality to read-only-NFS but there are some drastic differences in implementation which make it better-suited for some applications.